JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 : Use `com.intellij.openapi.util.text.HtmlBuilder` for generating formatted content, e.g., for [Documentation](/reference_guide/custom_language_support/documentation.md).

 Extensible HTML Lexer/Parser
 : Implement `com.intellij.html.embedding.HtmlEmbeddedContentSupport` and register in `com.intellij.html.embeddedContentSupport` extension point to embed arbitrary tokens into any tag or attribute.
+Please note that old API from `com.intellij.lexer.BaseHtmlLexer` is no longer working.

 ### Notable Changes in JavaScript Plugin 2020.3